Ejipuh/Plantey-Garden/Digital Garden.md

 - tags: #boat, #public
 - link-tags: [[germinating seed-stubs]], [[Mental garden]], [[Idea Incubator for Plantey's Digital Garden]]

-[^1]: Note: In my note-taking app, I use `[[wikilinks]]` (which are links between notes that have double brackets) to connect ideas together.
+<a name="">1</a>: Note: In my note-taking app, I use `[[wikilinks]]` (which are links between notes that have double brackets) to connect ideas together.
 A lot of capital These won't be clickable on this site for now.
 (Though I do need to set that up...)
-[^2]: Because I think my usage of this idea is different enough from the common use of it, I might name a new term.
+<a name="">2</a>: Because I think my usage of this idea is different enough from the common use of it, I might name a new term.
 This is just my current analogy for now.
 Subject to change, of course.
 I just want to distinguish from the common use.